Hi I'm Rik (Rikuta Hamaya), MD, SM.

-Researcher, Division of Preventive Medicine, Brigham and Women's Hospital
+Instructor, Division of Preventive Medicine, Department of Medicine, Brigham and Women's Hospital and Harvard Medical School

 Thank you for viewing my profile!